rharish101/multistage-step-size-scheduling-minimax/README.md

 You can store configs in a directory named `configs` located in the root of this repository.
 It has an entry in the [`.gitignore`](./.gitignore) file so that custom configs aren't picked up by git.
+This directory already contains the configs corresponding to the experiments whose results are used in the thesis.

 The available hyper-parameters, their documentation and default values are specified in the `Config` class in the file [`src/config.py`](./src/config.py).